shortbread-tiles/shortbread-demo-maplibre/README.md

     tilemaker-server ./path/to/shortbread.mbtiles

+The map style presumes the tiles are served on `http://localhost:8080/`, which is the default for this command.

 ### Local files

 You need to access the `index.html` file via HTTP, not via a `file://` URL, which happens when you open the HTML file in your web browser.
 Use a static HTTP server like [`simple-http-server`](https://github.com/TheWaWaR/simple-http-server) to serve the files in this directory.
+This tool

+    simple-http-server --cors -i .

+The map style & HTML & JS presume content is server on `http://localhost:8000/`, which is the default for this command.

+### Website

+View the simple map: [`http://localhost:8000/`](http://localhost:8000/)!